 PROGRAM REQUIREMENTS AND SPECIAL CONDITIONS: Students must meet JTCC admission requirements.
-Students must also complete placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+Students may need to complete placement tests in English and mathematics.
+Visit www.jtcc.edu/placement for all course placement options.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 Students who register in this program need to know which four-year college/university they plan to attend so they can select the most appropriate courses in areas where there are choices.
 New students should visit the Advising Center and returning students their faculty advisor for more information.